isabelleviraldo/cpp-297-Battleship-Project/README.md

 2. I have given you enough in your budget to bring on two other developers.
 You task is to take a hard look at yourself, including your strengths and weaknesses, and prepare a memo describing the two developers you wish to bring on your team.

 ## Step 3
+Due: 09/24/2023

+### Instructions:

+With this step we are starting the development phase of project.

+1. Create the board
+2. Create the ship class
+3. Initialize 5 instances of the ship class:
+   - Frigate 2
+   - Sub 3
+   - Destroyer 3
+   - Battleship 4
+   - Aircraft Carrier 5
+4. The ships take random spots on the board
+5. Show each ship position using the first letter of the ship name